-Chuang et al, (2009) and Awa et al, (2011) specify less on personal characteristics (individuals) of top management, but more on work groups, such as on diversity in the top management team (TMT) as variables that can affect the adoption of information technology.
+Chuang et al, (2009) and Awa et al, (2011) specify less 118 personal characteristics (individuals) of top management, but more on work groups, such as on diversity in the top management team (TMT) as variables that can affect the adoption of information technology.
 Diversity issues related to TMT in the structure of corporate governance has been a concern for regulators in various countries, including Indonesia.
 In Indonesia the issue of TMT diversity is regulated in the OJK Circular No. 32/SEOJK.04/2015 concerning governance guidelines for public companies.
-The governance of companies in Indonesia, including banks, adheres to a two-tier governance system.
-In contrast to countries that adopt a one-tier system, in a two-tier system, there are distinctions between the supervisory and management functions.
+The governance of companies in Indonesia adopt a one-tier system, in a two-tier system, there are dissistions between the supervisory and management functions.
 The board of commissioners is the board of directors in the one-tier system.
-While in the two-tier system, shareholders will appoint a group of company operations managers (management) represented by the board of directors and a group of supervisors called the board of commissioners (Budiarti et al, 2014).
+While in the two-tier system, they are dissisted of directors in the one-tier system.
+While in the two-tier system, they are dissisted of directors in the one-tier system.
+While in the two-tier system, they are dissisted of directors in the one-tier system.
+While in the two-tier system, they are dissisted of directors in the one-tier system.
+While in the two-tier system, they are dissisted of directors in the one-tier system.
+While in the two-tier system, the board of directors and a group of company operations managers (management) represented by the board of directors and a group of supervisors called the board of commissioners (Budiarti et al, 2014).

-In the rules concerning commercial banks governance (POJK No. 55/POJK.03/2016), it is explained that directors are the corporate organs which are fully responsible for the management of the bank, therefore, the board of directors is the TMT in the bank.
-TMT is defined as top executives who have a direct influence on strategy formulation (Finkelstein and

-Hambrick, 1996; Nielsen, 2010).
-Whereas diversity is defined as the sum of collective differences among the members in a social unit (Harrison and Sin, 2006).
+In the rules concerning commercial banks governance (POJK N(47)5/POJK.03/2016), it is explained that directors are the corporate organs which are fully responsible 52r the management of the bank, therefore, the board of directors is the TMT in the bank.
+TMT is defined as top executives who have a direct in 43 ence on strategy formulation (Finkelstein and Hambrick, 1996; Nielsen, 2010).
+Whereas diversity is defined as the sum of collective differences among the members in a social unit (H12 ison and Sin, 2006).
 The diversity in TMT can be divided into two types, namely observable diversity such as gender or age diversity and less visible diversity such as level of education, educational background, functional, or tenure (Milliken and Martins, 1996).

-Previous studies related to the effect of TMT diversity on performance have been conducted (Mutuku et al, 2013; Diaz Fernandez et al, 2014; Tanikawa et al, 2017), but the research results are still mixed.
-Some researchers conclude that the mixed results are possible because of mediating or intervening variables that must be further investigated to reveal when and how TMT diversity can affect an organization's performance (Kochan et al, 2003; Olson et al, 2006; Mutuku et al, 2013).
-Based on upper echelons theory (Hambrick and Mason, 1984), Miller et al, (1998) and Carpenter (2002), it is predicted that factors that allegedly can mediate the impact of diversity of directors (TMT) on company performance are variables related to the firm's strategy.
+Previous 52 dies related to the effect of TMT diversity on performance have been conducted (Mutuku et al, 2013; Diaz Fernandez et al, 2014; Tanikawa et al, 2017), but the research results are still mixed.
+Some researchers conclude that the mixed results are possible because of mediating or intervening variables that must be further investigned to reveal when and how TMT diversity can affect an organization's performance (Kochan et al, 2003; Olson et al, 2006; Mutuku et al, 2013).
+Based on upper echelons theory (Hambrick and Mason, 1984), 26 ller et al, (1998) and Carpenter (2002), it is predicted that factors that allegedly can mediate the impact of diversity of directors (TMT) on company performance are variables related to the firm's strategy.